Updated February 16, 2015, with Forrester info. First published June 30, 2014.

 See for yourself

-Install Formotus free from your favorite app store, and take some sample forms for a spin.
+Install the free Formotus Pro app from your favorite app store, and take some sample mobile forms for a spin.
 See for yourself what it means when offline is more than a feature.